DCR’s Education and Training Unit

 Recognizing and Responding to Microaggressions

-Recently there has been much discussion about microaggressions, the subtle acts of exclusion that many people routinely experience.
-This interactive, virtual training will explore the ways that implicit bias – including microaggressions – manifest in our lives and impact our relationships with others.
-Through case studies and discussion, participants will deepen their understanding of implicit bias, learn how to identify microaggressions, and investigate strategies for responding effectively to microaggressions that they experience and commit.
-Participants will also learn about the NJ Law Against Discrimination and how microaggressions can contribute to a hostile work or school environment.
+Microaggressions are subtle acts of exclusion that many people routinely experience and struggle to address.
+This interactive, virtual training will explore the ways that microaggressions manifest in our daily lives and impact our relationships with others.
+Through examples and discussion, participants will deepen their understanding of microaggressions and investigate effective strategies for responding to microaggressions that they experience and commit.
+Participants will also learn about the NJ Law Against Discrimination and how microaggressions can contribute to hostile environment harassment and disparate treatment.
+This deeper dive into the topic of microaggressions requires a basic understanding of implicit bias.

 Click on a date to register